cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-argo.md

 - Visualize Workflow DAG (Directed Acyclic Graph)
 - Manage Workflow Templates

-> Pay close attention to the URI.
+> Pay close attention to the URL.
 It uses `https` and not `http`.
 Navigating to `http://localhost:2746` result in server-side error that breaks the port-forwarding.
 {: .testimonial}